vmware/kube-fluentd-operator/README.md

 * This plugin is used to provide kubernetes metadata https://github.com/fabric8io/fluent-plugin-kubernetes_metadata_filter
 * This daemonset definition is used as a template: https://github.com/fluent/fluentd-kubernetes-daemonset/tree/master/docker-image/v0.12/debian-elasticsearch, however `kube-fluentd-operator` uses version 1.x version of fluentd and all the compatible plugin versions.
-* This [Github issue](https://github.com/fabric8io/fluent-plugin-kubernetes_metadata_filter/issues/73) was used as an inspiration for the project.
+* This [Github issue](https://github.com/fabric8io/fluent-plugin-kubernetes_metadata_filter/issues/73) was the inspiration for the project.
 In particular it borrows the tag rewriting based on Kubernetes metadata to allow easier routing after that.

 ## Contributing